Rockspin/BargainBytesAndroid/README.md

 #### Are you a designer?
 If you're a designer why not reach out?
 The app needs some love in the design department as seen from Step 2 - large parts of its UI haven't been updated since originally created.
 If you'd like to offer UI help, please open an issue.

+#### Git Strategy
+One main **develop** branch with feature/bug fix branches coming off it.
+Merges into master happen for PlayStore releases - these are tagged with the version number at the time.
+Hot fixes for the last release branch off master and are then merged into both master and develop.